AngleProtocol/angle-docs/new-module/liquidations.md

 ### No capital requirements

 When liquidating a position, the liquidator can initiate the transaction without capital, and receive the collateral to then swap it against the required amount of stablecoin to pay back the debt by the end of the transaction.

+### Developers doc

+If you want more details about how liquidations work from a Solidity perspective, you can have a look at our [developers documentation](https://developers.angle.money/overview/guides/liquidations-borrowing).